Jerusalem – City of Justice and Kingship

 These different aspects of Jerusalem give rise to different names for the city:

-· As the seat of the Sanhedrin, the city is called (as we discussed in the previous shiur) the "city of Tzedek" (Yishayahu 1:26), within which is the "habitation of tzedek, holy mountain" (Yirmiyahu 31:22).
+- As the seat of the Sanhedrin, the city is called the "city of Tzedek" (Yishayahu 1:26), within which is the "habitation of tzedek, holy mountain" (Yirmiyahu 31:22).

-· The "City of David" (II Shemuel 5:7; I Divrei Ha-yamim I 11:5) since it is the city of the kingship of the house of David, with the royal palace in its midst.
+- Since it is the city of the kingship of the house of David, with the royal palace in its midst, it is called the "City of David" (II Shemuel 5:7; I Divrei Ha-Yamim I 11:5). –

-"Jerusalem that has been built as a city that is all joined together" bonds the city of David, the royal palace, and the House of God into a single unit - including Temple, Sanhedrin and kingship - in peace and tranquility.
-And by virtue of the unity of all Israel, who make their pilgrimage to God's House, as described in this psalm, there is unity of the kingship - which brings together all of Israel, the Sanhedrin embodying tzedek, and the House of God.
+"Jerusalem that has been built as a city that is all joined together" bonds the city of David, the royal palace, and the House of God into a single unit in peace and tranquility.
+By virtue of the unity of all Israel, who make their pilgrimage to God's House, as described in this psalm, there is unity of the kingship, which brings together all of Israel, with the Sanhedrin, embodying tzedek, and the House of God.

-In this context of kingship and tzedek, it is interesting to note the parallel between Avraham's pursuit of the kings and David's pursuit of Amalek and the salvation of the captives and the property a comparison that leads Chazal to derive (Bereishit Rabba 43,9 as quoted by Rashi on Bereishit 14:24) an interesting lesson as to Avraham's concern for the portion owed to those who participated in the battle: "Even though my servants entered the battle as it is written, 'He and his servants, and they smote them,' while Aner and his companions guarded the equipment, nevertheless 'let them take their portion.'
-And David learned from this example, as it is written: 'Like the portion of those who go down to do battle, so shall be the portion of those who guard the equipment together they shall divide it' (I Shemuel 30:24).
-Therefore it says, 'And it was from that day forward ("ma'ala" literally, upward), it became a statute and a law' (Ibid.
-25), rather than "hala" onward because the statute had already been set down in the days of Avraham."
+In this context of kingship and tzedek, it is interesting to note the parallel between Avraham's pursuit of the kings and David's pursuit of Amalek and the salvation of the captives and the property.
+This comparison leads Chazal to derive (Bereishit Rabba 43:9, as quoted by Rashi, Bereishit 14:24) an interesting lesson as to Avraham's concern for the portion owed to those who participated in the battle: "Even though my servants entered the battle – as it is written, 'He and his servants, and they smote them' – while Aner and his companions guarded the equipment, nevertheless 'let them take their portion.'
+And David learned from this example, as it is written: 'Like the portion of those who go down to do battle, so shall be the portion of those who guard the equipment – together they shall divide it' (I Shemuel 30:24).
+Therefore it says, 'And it was from that day forward ("ma'ala" – literally, upward), it became a statute and a law' (ibid.
+25), rather than "hala" – onward – because the statute had already been set down in the days of Avraham."
 This important parallel forms part of a series of parallels between Avraham and David in matters of kingship, war, and tzedek.
 The scope of this shiur does not allow for further elaboration.

 See I Melakhim 1:39; II Melakhim 9:13.

-The substantive reason for this (over and above the principle of "there is no shevut in the Temple) is that Shabbat itself also reveals God's Kingship in the world.
+The substantive reason for this (beyond the principle of "there is no shevut in the Temple) is that Shabbat itself also reveals God's Kingship in the world.
 The cessation of all creative labor on Shabbat expresses man's recognition of the fact that there is a King and Master over all of creation, and his very cessation of work is His coronation.
-This is the significance of the prayer, "Those who observe Shabbat and call it a delight shall rejoice in YOUR KINGSHIP the nation that sanctifies the seventh day."
+This is the significance of the prayer, "Those who observe Shabbat and call it a delight shall rejoice in Your Kingship, the nation that sanctifies the seventh day."
 Shabbat is the manifestation of Kingship/Mikdash in time, while the Temple is the manifestation of Kingship/Mikdash in space.

-This is the reason for the many connections between Shabbat and the Temple both in relation to the commandments to show respect towards the Mikdash "You shall observe My Sabbaths and show respect to My Mikdash; I am God" (Vayikra 26:2), and in the juxtaposition of Shabbat and the labors relating to the establishment and operations of the Mishkan (Shemot 31: 12-17; 35:1-3), and what Chazal conclude from this concerning the thirty-nine categories of labor forbidden on Shabbat, their nature, and the reason for their prohibition.
+This is the reason for the many connections between Shabbat and the Temple.
+We find this in relation to the commandments to show respect towards the Mikdash – "You shall observe My Sabbaths and show respect to My Mikdash; I am God" (Vayikra 26:2) – as well as in the juxtaposition of Shabbat and the labors relating to the establishment and operations of the Mishkan (Shemot 31: 12-17; 35:1-3).
+Indeed, Chazal derive from this juxtaposition the thirty-nine categories of labor forbidden on Shabbat, their nature, and the reason for their prohibition.

-There is room for considerable elaboration concerning the division between the various authorities and the balances that Torah and halakha set in place in order to facilitate their proper, holistic operation, but this is of course a subject for another shiur.
+There is room for considerable elaboration concerning the division between the various authorities and the balances that Torah and halakha set in place in order to facilitate their proper, holistic operation.
+This is, however, a subject for another shiur.